 Marimekko is probably the most famous Finnish design company and I knew before going I wanted some kind of souvenir – preferably vintage.
 I ended up bringing back this gorgeous tray with the signature red floral print and two washcloths from the flagship store, plus this pear print handkerchief I found in a vintage shop.
 They’re such bright and joyful designs!
 The three rolls of paper have been used to line my shelves; I love souvenirs like this as you see/use them every day and they’re also cheap and easy to pack.
 Win, win, win.

 There’s a bit of a (soppy holiday) story here – I spotted the flower crown in a vintage shop in Ullanlinna and fell in love.
 Grecian style!
 Small leaves!
 Blue, the colour I associate with Helsinki!!!!!
 But as I already have a wall of vintage crowns and tiaras that rarely get worn offstage, I left it where I was and instead proceeded to talk wistfully about how pretty it was for the rest of the day.
 I obviously prattled on enough because CB swooped into action, snuck off the next day in secret, and then proudly presented me with the crown on our way to the airport as a slightly belated anniversary present just as I was lamenting the fact I hadn’t gone back to get it.
 That’s a great gift, right?
+One of my favourite Helsinki souvenirs and I’m so grateful to have this in my collection. 🙂

 I’d already bought these two postcards of my hero Tove by that point; the one of her in the flower crown (on her island) is a really famous image, and I also love the one of her in her studio space surrounded by work – I just think it’s such an inspiring photo.